 I also saw the much sought after Mandarin fish, nice little orange and blue fish, but so shy that I did not have time to try to take a picture ...
 He quickly returned to hide under the coral at my approach.

-Maybe I'll have more luck this afternoon, with the house-reef from the diving center Kiwi, the reef just in front of the beach, which I have not explored yet.
-Neal promised me other mandarin fish ...
-We'll see!
+Maybe I'll have more luck this afternoon, with the house-reef from the Kiwi Dive Center, the reef just across the beach, which I haven't explored yet.
+Neal promised me more mandarin fish... we'll see!

 Between the dives, the motorcycle rides, the tricycle rides in Larena (where there is the internet center that allows me to post some posts on the blog) and the naps in the hammock, I really do not see the time pass ...
 In principle, I am heading for Dumaguete and Dauin on Negros Island, just opposite.

 Objective: to dive (still), in particular on the reef of the islet of Apo, one of the most famous sites of the corner.